Frequently Asked Questions

 It is very easy to meet other people at Missouri State University-West Plains.
 There are clubs and organizations, activities and a student center that are all geared to showing students that there is more to college than just classes.
 A visit to the office of student life and development, (417) 255-7233, in Putnam Student Center will open doors for a student to meet other students.
 Students who are involved in clubs and activities often experience greater academic success.
 Many examples about how to become more involved can be found at the student life website.

 A Notary Public is a person appointed by a state official to serve as a disinterested witness and verify that a signature is authentic.
 Many types of documents require signatures to be "notarized."
 All documents presented for notarization must have the correct form of notary certificate on them.
 Identification is required.
 The best form of identification is one that includes a photograph and signature (such as a valid driver's license).
 Do not sign the document until you present it to the notary.
 Some documents, such as birth certificates, death certificates, marriage licenses, divorce decrees and school documents, (i.e., diplomas, transcripts), cannot be notarized.
-Notary services are available to students at the student services reception desk, (417) 255-7255, in Lybyer Technology Center 207 and in the student advisement and academic support center (SAAS), (417) 255-7222, in Garnett Library.
+Notary services are available to students at the student services reception desk, (417) 255-7225, in Lybyer Enhanced Technology Center room 207 and in the advisement and academic coaching center for empowering student success (AACCESS), (417) 255-7222, in Garnett Library.

 There are several ways to join or find information about a particular organization.
 One way is to visit the student organization's website and contact the advisor or president.
 Information about all student organizations can be found at the student organizations website.
 The office of student life and development, (417) 255-7233, also sends an electronic Student Bulletin to all students on a weekly basis.
 By checking their University email account students can also find out when organizations are meeting and what activities they have planned.
 All students are welcome to join any organizations.